SolanLiu25/Dataset---CattleBehaviours6/README.md

 # Dataset: CattleBehaviours6
 A dataset for recognising cattle behaviours using short video clips.
-This dataset is designed for research in computer vision and cattle behaviour analysis.
+This dataset accompanies the paper "Cattle-CLIP: A Multimodal Framework for Cattle Behaviour Recognition".

 ## Dataset Overview
 - Name: CattleBehaviors6